 After the flush, you should provide your plants the correct amount of nutrients and keep monitoring your medium’s pH.
 In a hydroponic system, the method is a little different but the principle is the same: you’ll need to cleanse the excess salts and minerals—flush out all of the water from the system and replace it with pH-neutral water.
 After this is done, just fertilize your plants and they will be healthy again.

 How do I prevent nutrient lockout?

-As always, prevention is better than the cure!
+As always, prevention is better than cure!

-Regularly check the pH level of the medium—The imbalance of the medium’s pH level is the main reason of nutrient lockout.
+Regularly check the pH level of the medium—The imbalance of the medium’s pH level is the main reason for nutrient lockout.
 Check the pH level at least once a week but preferably twice a week and ensure an ideal environment for your plants.
 A pH meter is an inexpensive tool that will save you a lot of energy.

-Keeping any eye on your pH levels means you can adjust feeding before a lockout occurs and save yourself a headache.
+Keeping an eye on your pH levels means you can adjust feeding before a lockout occurs and save yourself a headache.
 If you’re having trouble with pH, look into either Lyme or sulfur, these both help control soil pH, but be sure to do your research first.